‘If you want my advice, don’t take my advice.’ When the host isn’t an expert.

 “Audiences, at least for the moment, are calling for everyone to take a stand,” says Professor Sigal Ben-Porath.
 “You can say it’s a mob and sometimes it is.
 The difference between audience and mob is in the eye of the beholder.
 So, who decides what merits a response?”

-When controversy erupted over the edgy banter of the “Fear Factor” host turned podcaster Joe Rogan, Jonathan Jarry wasn’t surprised.
+When controversy erupted over the edgy banter of the “Fear Factor” host-turned-podcaster Joe Rogan, Jonathan Jarry wasn’t surprised.

 His finding: Though Mr. Rogan’s show is seductive and “delicious,” especially to young male viewers, it often sends conflicting or inaccurate messages about not just science, but how science works.
 The show swirls around a recurring theme: The government and its media lackeys aren’t telling the truth.
 Joe Rogan and his guests will.